American Range

 Contamination or Grease Ignition

-Oven produces excessive smoke or burning smell during normal baking (not first use).
+Oven produces excessive smoke or a burning smell during normal baking (not first use).

 Advertisements